Key Points for a Happy Mom Life

 3. Manage Motherhood

-Finally, motherhood is tough, and we need strategies to help manage ourselves (and our families) in a way that encourages joy.
+Finally, motherhood is sometimes tough, and we need strategies to help manage ourselves (and our families) in a way that encourages joy.

 Find Re-set Strategies